 If you do get sick, especially if your symptoms are severe or you’re not recovering, seek immediate medical attention.

-Masks and gloves: evolving guidance for the public
+Masks and gloves: guidance for when you are not on campus

 The best way to avoid contracting and spreading coronavirus is to stay away from other people.
-The "stay home, stay safe" order and social distancing practices will keep you safe.
+Staying home and maintaining social distancing practices will keep you safe.

-However, many people need to go to food stores and other places to pick up essential food and supplies.
-During this time, you may wish to consider wearing a face mask to help prevent the spread of the coronavirus.
-Please be aware: Wearing a face mask or gloves is not a sure way to prevent transmission, and you must still practice care, hygiene, and social distancing.
-Continue sanitizing all items you bring into your home.
+You will probably need to go to food stores and other places to pick up essential food and supplies.
+You should wear a non-medical-grade face mask over your mouth and nose when in public places.
+Wearing a face mask or gloves is not a sure way to prevent transmission, and you must still practice care, hygiene, and social distancing.
 Be aware of cross-contamination.

 Face masks or surgical masks

-Please follow standard safety measures (social distancing, hand washing, sanitization, and hygiene) even if you choose to wear a face mask.
+Please follow standard safety measures (social distancing, hand washing, sanitization, and hygiene) even when you wear a face mask.

 Rubber gloves or surgical gloves

 Surgical gloves are best suited for one-time use in treating a single patient in a health care setting.
-If you wear gloves to protect yourself from touching surfaces doorknobs, keyboards, keypads, etc., you will be causing cross-contamination every time you touch another surface.
+If you wear gloves to protect yourself from touching surfaces doorknobs, keyboards, keypads, etc., be aware that you will be causing cross-contamination whenever you touch another surface.
 Your gloves can quickly become a concentrated source of contamination.

 This is why you will observe health care professionals removing gloves inside-out, throwing them away, and washing their hands after every use.